 Welcome to Kittens for the Reef – where a kitten called Fluffy and world famous marine scientist Dr Charlie Veron join forces to help save the Great Barrier Reef and our world’s climate.

-As Charlie explains, one of the best ways to do this is to follow the money – our money!
+Fluffy and Charlie think the best way to do this is to follow the money - our money!
 Money that is held by the big Aussie banks.

 The ‘Big 4’ banks have already invested a lot of that money in coal and fossil fuels.
 And they are soon to decide whether to lend billions and billions more for Indian-owned Adani’s Galilee basin coal projects in Central Queensland, including the massive Carmichael mine.
 Even more fossil fuels projects around Australia could be down the track.